ben-stafford/GCaMP_Analysis/README.md

 3) files_to_compare: a list of files to compare.
 The first file should be the control data (eg. day1_000_001_control.mat) and the second should be the CNO data (eg. day1_002_003_cno.mat).
 4) data_dir: the path to where the mat files are located.
 This will just be the directory that contains the 'Control' and 'CNO" directories created by Tuning_Analysis.m.
 The code will load the the data files from the Control or CNO directories automatically.

-There is aso one flag (compare) that should not be changed at the moment.
+There is also one flag (compare) that should not be changed at the moment.
 Leave it set to 1.

 Output: